messagemedia/messages-ruby-sdk/DOCUMENTATION.md

 Authentication is done via API keys.
 Sign up at https://developers.messagemedia.com/register/ to get your API keys.

-Requests are authenticated using HTTP Basic Auth.
-Provide your API keys as the basic auth username and basic auth password.
+Requests are authenticated using HTTP Basic Auth or HMAC.
+Provide your API key as the auth_user_name and API secret as the auth_password.

 ## Errors